GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Experiments

-Fig. \ref{pa} shows the rate-PSNR curves of all compared methods: MRMV, MVD, MFQE 2.0 and MVLL.
+Fig. \ref{pa} shows the rate-PSNR curves of all compared methods: MV-HEVC, MVD, DCVC, TSAN and MVLL.
 In each curve, the four data samples correspond to the four Qp settings; while in each data sample, the rate-PSNR performances are obtained as the averaged results of all views.
-For sequences (g)-(l), the results of MVD are not provided because the depth maps of these sequences are unfortunately inaccessible.
-Nevertheless, the compression performances of the other sequences can also reveal the effectiveness of this method to some extent.
 Fig. \ref{pb} shows the rate-SSIM curves of these methods, where the SSIM index is considered is more consistent with human vision system than PSNR.

 From Figs. \ref{pa}-\ref{pb} we can get several conclusions. {\textbf Firstly}, all methods achieve good performances in terms of R-Q curves, by retaining a high compression ratios at the acceptable visual quality.
-Generally speaking, they are still superior to the original encoder without optimizations. {\textbf Secondly}, the MRMV methods achieve superior performance than MVD in most sequences, which may be due to the extra bitrates for depth maps in MVD.
-In case of multi-view plus depth coding, the MVD method is still preferred. {\textbf Thirdly}, the MFQE 2.0 method achieves acceptable performance but is still inferior to our MVLL.
-This method was designed for general video coding and thus do not exploit the inter-view correlations between multi-view videos. {\textbf Fourthly}, our MVLL method outperforms the compared methods in most sequences, which is contributed to its GAN-based inter-view prediction.
-An exception is the {\it Shark} sequence, where out method achieves comparable performance in terms of SSIM and inferior performance in terms of PSNR.
-The sequence is an animation video, while as indicated in Section 3.6, our MVLL is trained with natural scenes.
-The failure case indicates the limitation of learning-based methods.
-However, considering the natural video sequences, our method still outperforms the state-of-the-art performance.
+Generally speaking, they are still superior to the original encoder without optimizations. {\textbf Secondly}, the MV-HEVC methods achieve superior performance than MVD in most sequences, which may be due to the extra bitrates for depth maps in MVD.
+In case of multi-view plus depth coding, the MVD method is still preferred. {\textbf Thirdly}, the DCVC achieves acceptable performance but still inferior to our MVLL.
+This method was designed for general video coding and thus do not exploit the inter-view correlations between multi-view videos. {\textbf Fourthly}, the TSAN methods enhances the quality of synthetic view of the MVD method, thus achieves superior performance than MVD in all sequences. {\textbf Fifthly}, our MVLL method outperforms the compared methods in most sequences, which is contributed to its GAN-based inter-view prediction.